We'll keep you up to date on our courses, scholarships and more.

 National course code: CHC43315

-The tuition fees you will pay depends on your eligibility for a Victorian Government subsidised place under the Skills First Program.
+What you pay depends on your eligibility for a Victorian Government–subsidised place under the Skills First Program.

 Concession Government Subsidised Place | Standard Government Subsidised Place | Full Fee Place (Not eligible for government subsidy) |